Decarbonization

 Towards a more sustainable industry

 We believe in climate friendly industry.
 The way we support this idea is by proposing alternatives to the old, fossil-fuel based processes.
 Our concept is based on clean electricity to support the global energy transition.
-And since 30 years, we produce precise, high quality equipment.
+And since 30 years, we produce precise, high quality equipment to do so.